-- Study and examine through the conduct of meetings, conferences, public hearings or other appropriate methods those conditions which indicate discrimination or prejudice encountered by women;
+- Study and examine conditions which indicate discrimination or prejudice encountered by women;

-- Recommend procedures, programs and legislation to promote and ensure equal rights and opportunities for all women in the city;
+- Recommend policies, procedures, programs, and legislation to promote and ensure equal rights and opportunities for all women in the city;

-- Consult and cooperate with other public agencies and commissions on matters relevant to the commission.
+- Consult with other public agencies and commissions on matters relevant to the commission.